 Part of visiting a Disney Park is waiting in lines, especially on high crowd days.
 But, there are ways to keep the kiddos entertained while you’re waiting for your next attraction or ride.
-Here’s the scoop on Disney lines with kids, especially when you’re waiting in line with toddlers.
+Here’s the scoop on Disney lines with toddlers.

 One more thing: keeping your wait times to a minimum is ideal, so consider rope drop (park opening) your golden hours.
 The first two hours of any Disney Park opening offers the lowest lines – that’s when you’re more apt to “hop” on and off rides.

 Want to know all of the family-friendly rides at Walt Disney World?
 Here you go!

 Disney Lines with Toddlers: Look for Interactive Queues